 - Promoting technical mastery refers to the range, depth and quantity of social and interpersonal skills and responses available to the staff in order to deal with patient challenges to the internal structure, including bringing comfort to the distressed and the de-escalation of those becoming agitated, as well as skilled exercise of power and control.

-- Sustaining positive appreciation indicates the degree to which the staff like and enjoy being with patients, affording them respect, compassion and companionship."27
+- Sustaining positive appreciation indicates the degree to which the staff like and enjoy being with people in recovery, affording them respect, compassion and companionship.”31

 Staff commitment to non-coercive ways of containing disruption is the key to success.
 Strengths-based programs can increase the resilience of people in treatment and give them new skills to handle flash-points on their own.
 Resilience is the ability of an individual to adapt to stress and return to competence and equanimity, and it comes in many forms.
 Patience is indispensable.
 As stated by one staff supervisor interviewed for this analysis: “Over the years I have sung, danced, reassured and complimented patients in every imaginable way, let patients call people on the phone, tried pills, food, drink, exercise, all manner of art therapy, jokes, appealed to their intelligence, ignored when they have called me every nasty word in the book and abused my staff with racial and sexual slurs.
 People on my acute unit can yell and scream, roll on the floor, practically anything as long as they are not harming themselves or someone else.”